LGBT+ Related Information for Staff

 Find other examples of pronouns at Trans Student Educational Resources

 Asking and correctly using someone’s pronouns is one of the most basic ways to show your respect for their gender identity.
 If you are unsure of a colleague's or student's preferred pronoun, first and foremost you should listen, both to them and any others close to the individual who may use the correct pronouns.
-If in doubt, respectively ask which pronoun the person uses.

 What if I make a mistake?